yudhisteer/Face-Recognition-with-Masks/README.md

 **1. Random Crop**

 We want to create a script to crop randomly our images to become ```150x150```.
-We create the frame of this size and in a small 10x10 square on the top left we generate random points and use this as our first x-y values of the frame.
+We create a frame of this size and in a small 10x10 square on the top left, we generate random points and use this as our first x-y values of the frame.
 We position the frame and then we crop the image:

 ```
                 # ----random crop